mbgg/public/infrastructure/trax_installation/installation.md

 extra: https://pve.proxmox.com/wiki/Proxmox_VE_4.x_Cluster

+## ipmi and proxmox high availability

+With IPMI there is high availability in proxmox cluster out of the box. (src https://pve.proxmox.com/wiki/High_Availability_Cluster_4.x)

+By default ipmi was not working, we needed to load the modules.
+Check template of `/etc/modules`.
+This reference helped: http://serverfault.com/questions/480371/ipmitool-cant-find-dev-ipmi0-or-dev-ipmidev-0/480374#480374

 ## extra1: start again the cluster

+Sometime you will need to recreate the proxmox cluster

 In my case following the guide, I put the first node in cluster with the wrong IP in `/etc/hosts`.
 After putting the right IP it said: